wltrup/Swift-WTUniquePrimitiveType/README.md

 ```swift
     let array2: [Int] = userIds.unboxed()
 ```
 will give you back an array of the primitive values tucked inside.
+You are required to help the compiler to infer the correct types by declaring the type of the variable you expect back, as was done above for `array1` and `array2`.

 This ease of going back-and-forth between the boxed and unboxed variants of collections of your custom types applies to instances of `Array`, `Set`, and `Dictionary`.
 For example, you could have a dictionary mapping user ids to user names, like this: